 Golden Eagle, Aquila chrysaetos |

-![]() I was taking a landscape photo of the fall scenery at Bosque del Apache in New Mexico with a medium zoom lens in 2009 when this bird flew across in front of me, and I got this distant grab-shot, which, undistiguished as it is, was nevertheless my first postable image of a Golden Eagle.
-In November 2011, I was able to get some additional photos, shown below, but again none of them does justice to these magnificent birds, so I'm still waiting for a proper picture. |
+![]() I was taking a landscape photo of the fall scenery at Bosque del Apache in New Mexico with a medium zoom lens in 2009 when this bird flew across in front of me, and I got this grab-shot, my first postable image of a Golden Eagle.
+Since then I have been able to get some additional photos, shown below, but I'm still waiting for a chance to take a photo worthy of this magnificent bird. |

 ![]() |